jorgejm64/QUVO-StreamingApp/README.md

 Finally is everything is correct you'll have acces to all your Movies and Series that you have added

 ![alt text](https://github.com/jorgejm64/QUVO-StreamingApp/blob/main/images/quvoTV_3.png?raw=true)

+Disclaimer this application is not fully functional in some aspect and you'll see some bugs